Samukelo09/Personal-Chatbot/data/final_year_undergrad.md

 ### Final Year of My Undergrad

 I completed my BSc in Computer Science & IT in 2024.
-Here are the modules I took:
+Here are the modules I took last year:

 #### Semester 1
 - COMP313: Computer Systems